simpletext-madics/2025/index.md

 - [Task 4](./tasks): SOTA?
 Given an AI paper which reports model performances on benchmark datasets, extract all related information (task, dataset, metric, score).
 Please visit the [Task 4 website](https://sites.google.com/view/simpletext-sota/home) for information on registration, how to participate, task timelines, and dataset download links.

 ## How to participate
-In order to participate, you should sign up at the [CLEF](https://clef2024.clef-initiative.eu/index.php) website.
-The registration opens on 13th November 2023.
+In order to participate, you should sign up at the [CLEF](https://clef2025.clef-initiative.eu/index.php) website.
+The registration opens on 13th November 2023 (modify).

 All team members should join the SimpleText mailing list:
 [https://groups.google.com/g/simpletext](https://groups.google.com/g/simpletext).